sell long-term care insurance

 • Some people rely on unpaid caregivers, such as relatives who help them.
 However, even though these caregivers are unpaid, this type of care is not exactly free.
 Caregiving is time-consuming and exhausting, and caregivers may experience burnout.
 The Family Caregiver Alliance says that 70% of working caregivers suffer work-related difficulties.

 • Professional services can be costly.
-A home health aide costs an average of $20.50 per hour, according to the ACL, and an adult day health care center costs about $68 per day.
+A home health aide costs an average of $6,292 a month as of 2023, according to Genworth, and home maker services cost $5,720.

 • Many seniors eventually have to move into an assisted living facility of nursing home.
-The ACL says a one-bedroom unit in an assisted living facility costs $3,628 per month on average, while a semiprivate from in a nursing home can cost $6,844 per month on average.
+Genworth says a home in an assisted living facility costs an average of $5,350, while a semi-private room in a nursing home facility costs $8,669.

 Unfortunately, many seniors are unprepared for these costs.
 This is partially due to a common misconception that Medicare will pay for long-term care.
 Medicare only pays for medically necessary care, and most long-term care is not medical in nature.
 Although Medicare will pay for limited skilled nursing care after a qualifying inpatient hospital stay, most long-term care needs are not covered.